imont/esp-idf/examples/bluetooth/gatt_client/tutorial/gatt_client_example_walkthrough.md

     esp_ble_scan_type_t     scan_type;              /*!< Scan type */
     esp_ble_addr_type_t     own_addr_type;          /*!< Owner address type */
     esp_ble_scan_filter_t   scan_filter_policy;     /*!< Scan filter policy */
     uint16_t                scan_interval;          /*!< Scan interval.
-This is defined
-											as the time interval from
-                                                      	when the Controller started its
-											last LE scan until it begins the subsequent LE scan.
+This is defined as the time interval from when the Controller started its last LE scan until it begins the subsequent LE scan.*/
-                                                      	Range: 0x0004 to 0x4000
+    //Range: 0x0004 to 0x4000
-											Default: 0x0010 (10 ms)
+    //Default: 0x0010 (10 ms)
-                                                      	Time = N * 0.625 msec
+    //Time = N * 0.625 msec
-                                                      	Time Range: 2.5 msec to 10.24
- 											seconds*/
-    uint16_t                scan_window;            /*!< Scan window.
-The duration of
-				 							the LE scan.
-LE_Scan_Window
-                                                      	shall be less than or equal to LE_Scan_Interval
+    //Time Range: 2.5 msec to 10.24	seconds uint16_t                scan_window;            /*!< Scan window.
+The duration of the LE scan.
+LE_Scan_Window shall be less than or equal to LE_Scan_Interval*/
-                                                      	Range: 0x0004 to 0x4000
-											Default: 0x0010 (10 ms)
+    //Range: 0x0004 to 0x4000                                                   	 //Default: 0x0010 (10 ms)
-                                                      	Time = N * 0.625 msec
+    //Time = N * 0.625 msec
-                                                      	Time Range: 2.5 msec to 10240
+    //Time Range: 2.5 msec to 10240 msec
-											msec */
 } esp_ble_scan_params_t;
 ```
 An it is initialized as: